declanbyrd/declanbyrd.co.uk/src/content/weekNotes/2022/week6.md

 ---
-title: 2022 Week Notes - Week 6
+title: Week 6
-tags: ['Week Notes']
 date: 2022-02-14
-description: My weeknotes notes for the sixth week of 2022.
-These notes cover the week starting 7th February.
+description: Started a book, RAW photos and gaming.
 ---

 This week I: